- Jim Bottorff's Banjo Page

 and then have it reviewed by some music scholars I know.

 - The current jbott.com website has

-the song pages contain tablature or special notation specific
+of the pages contain tablature or special notation specific for

 - Happy Picking and Strumming,